edvin/fxlauncher/README.md

 that ends with `-[mac|win|linux].jar` will only be downloaded and put on the classpath on the corresponding platform.
 The manifest enforces this though the `os` attribute in `app.xml`.

+### Native libraries (Version 1.0.15-SNAPSHOT)

+If you need to load native libraries before the custom class loader kicks inn, specify the `--preload-native-libraries=` parameter to CreateManifest.
+It supports a comma separated list of libraries to load.
+Remember: No extensions, just the library name.

 ### Custom UI

 There are two ways to customize the appearance of the update UI.
 Either you can configure the